More information available on the Building and Construction Technology website.

 Program Learning Outcomes

-Upon completion of the Electrical Fundamentals certificate program, students should be able to:
+Upon completion of the Electrical Advanced Applications certificate program, students should be able to:

-- Interpret construction documents using industry standards in the electrical trades
+- Interpret advanced construction documents using industry standards in the electrical trade with special considerations to fire alarm systems and special facilities (e.g., schools and healthcare facilities)

-- Research, interpret, and apply appropriate building and structural codes in electrical applications
+- Research, interpret, and apply appropriate building and structural codes in advanced electrical applications (e.g., standby and emergency systems)

-- Estimate the materials and labor for a residential electrical installation project
+- Estimate the materials and labor for an advanced electrical installation project

-- Explain and perform electrical skill techniques required for certification in NCCER Electrical Level I (e.g., safety procedures, electrical tests) and Level II (e.g., conductor installation, grounding and bonding, circuit breakers and fuses)
+- Explain advanced electrical techniques required for certification in NCCER Electrical Level III (e.g., overcurrent protection, transformer installation) and Level IV (e.g., advanced controls, motor operation and maintenance)